-Molina requires that providers respect the privacy of Molina members (including Molina members who are not patients of the provider) and comply with all applicable laws and regulations regarding the privacy of patient and member PHI.
+Molina requires that providers respect the privacy of Molina members (including Molina members who aren't patients of the provider) and comply with all applicable laws and regulations regarding the privacy of patient and member PHI.
 For additional information, please refer to the compliance section of this provider manual.

-Participation in grievance and appeals programs
+Participation in Grievance and Appeals Programs